 The Emerald Coast of Nicaragua has become one of the top surf destinations in the world.
 Casa Madera is surrounded by 6 world class waves, most notably 'Manzanillo' just a short walk down the beach from Casa Madera.
 Beginners will enjoy the beach break 'Windmills' literally directly out the back door.
 Whether you take our boat to explore the new breaks, get towed into something big on our jet ski or want to improve technique on the foam boards; Casa Madera the premier high end rental in Nicaragua - a surfers Mecca.
 Best time of year: May - September.

 Inshore Fishing is good year around in Nicaragua.
 However when the winds come down from June - October is when the offshore fishing turns on.
 Striped marlin, sailfish and dorado are all around during this time.
 Our boat, equipment and professional captain are dialed in to put you on the fish.

-During your stay their are boats to rent for the day out of San Juan del Sur... a 1 hour drive by car.
+During your stay there are boats to rent for the day out of San Juan del Sur... a 1 hour drive by car.
 San Juan is a fun beach town you can enjoy lunch and cocktails.
 Numerous white sand beaches provide the perfect escape for a private picnic.
 Tubing, wake boarding and romantic sunset cruises are a few of the many opportunities your boat will provide.

-Guacalito's 18 championship golf course was designed by David Mclay Kidd, the same architect of Bandon Dunes and the Castle Course at St. Andres.
+Guacalito's 18 hole championship golf course was designed by David Mclay Kidd, the same architect of Bandon Dunes and the Castle Course at St. Andrews.
 The friendly course meanders through the jungle before finishing on the ocean.
 There is a driving range complete with practice sand, pitching and putting green.
 A second course located a few minutes away in Iguana and provides a more relaxed beach atmosphere.

 We always tell our guests riding a ski on the open ocean is a much different experience than that on a lake.
 It's not for the faint of heart but for those with brave souls (and a signed waiver) there is no better way to explore the coastline, this is makes it a true luxury vacation in Nicaragua.